siskander/Facebook-Programming-Groups-Questions/README.md

 # Facebook Groups Questions

-It is just a collection of the Facebook programming groups.
+It is just a collection of the Facebook programming groups questions.